MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

 OneLake data access roles let you create custom roles within a Lakehouse and grant read permissions to folders you specify.

-In this exercise, you will assign a workspace role and create a OneLake data access role and experiment with how they work together to restrict access to folders in a Lakehouse.
+In this exercise, you will assign an item permission and create a OneLake data access role and experiment with how they work together to restrict access to data in a Lakehouse.

 1. Stay in the browser where you're logged in as the second user.
 2. Select **OneLake data hub** on the left navigation bar.
 Note that the second user doesn't see the lakehouse.